metricshilab/panel-lp-replication/README.md

-# Panel Local Projection
+# Replication: Panel Local Projection

-This repository hosts the replication package
+This repository hosts a replication package for

-* Ziwei Mei, Liugang Sheng, Zhentao Shi (2025), "Nickell Bias in Panel Local Projection", *Journal of International Economics*. [[arxiv:2302.13455](https://arxiv.org/abs/2302.13455)].
+* Ziwei Mei, Liugang Sheng, Zhentao Shi (2025), "Nickell Bias in Panel Local Projection," *Journal of International Economics*. [[arxiv:2302.13455](https://arxiv.org/abs/2302.13455)].

 The replication code is written in R.

-It offers an `R` function to implement the panel local projection that includes two methods:
+## Empirical Applications

+The `applications` folder contains the data and code for empirical applications.
+The main file is `replication.ipynb`, which displays all the results.

+## R Package

+A companion [R package](https://github.com/zhentaoshi/panel-local-projection) provides functions to implement the estimation method.

-### Contributors
+## Contributors

-Shen Shu
+* Shen Shu

-### License
+## License

 This work is licensed under the MIT License.